Index

 1. All items sold by a vendor must have been raised, prepared, gathered, or produced within a (30) thirty-mile radius of Boyne City and within Charlevoix, Antrim, Emmet, Cheboygan, or Otsego counties.
 The vendor may not bring in products he/she has purchased from someone else for resale at the Boyne City Farmers Market.

-2. All items for sale must be visibly labeled with prices in accordance with state regulations.
+2. All items for sale must be visibly labeled with prices and in accordance with state regulations.
 Vendors selling eggs, meat, or other perishable products must keep the products at an appropriate temperature in accordance with state regulations.

-5. Bakers, cooks and non-produce vendors shall sell only products they make.
+5. Bakers, cooks and non-produce Vendors shall sell only products they make.
 Local ingredients should be utilized wherever possible.

-6. To maintain a healthy farmers market, price-cutting of top-quality products is discouraged.
+6. To maintain a healthy Farmers Market, price-cutting of top-quality products is discouraged.
 Poor quality or over ripe produce must be labeled as such and may be sold at a discounted price.

 8. All vendors are required to comply fully with the Michigan Department of Agriculture and Health Department Food Handling & Sanitation Rules and Regulations along with all federal, state, and local law and will hold the market harmless regarding the same.

-11. The Boyne City Farmer’s Market Committee, at its discretion, reserves the right to refuse any vendor or product and to make all decisions regarding the implementation and management of the Boyne City Farmers Market.
+11. The Boyne City Farmer’s Market Committee, at its discretion, reserves the right to refuse any Vendor or product and to make all decisions regarding the implementation and management of the Boyne City Farmers Market.

 Application Process